Does daylight savings time affect pets?

 If your pet gets confused by the changes caused by daylight saving time, there are some steps you can take to make the transition easier for them in the days leading up to the shift.

-• Keep your pets meal time the same year round.
-Conversely, some experts recommend feeding your pet at the same time year round regardless of the time change.
-That means that you adjust your feeding time so Fido or Fluffy stays on the same schedule.
-For example, perhaps dinner is at 7:00 pm during daylight saving time, and 6:00 pm for the rest of the year.
+• Keep your pets meal time the same year-round.
+Conversely, some experts recommend feeding your pet at the same time year-round regardless of the time change.
+That means you adjust your feeding time, so Fido or Fluffy stays on the same schedule.

 • Consider a pet sitter or dog walker.
 Some pets become lonely when their owner leaves earlier or comes home an hour later.
 Consider having a pet sitter or dog walker stop by to spend time with your dog or cat.